-The School of Advanced Study, University of London aims to make its courses, events and other services, facilities and resources accessible to disabled students and visitors wherever possible.
+The School of Advanced Study, University of London, aims to make its facilities and resources as fully accessible as possible.

-If you are experiencing difficulty in viewing or obtaining information from this website please email the Webmaster of the School of Advanced Study, University of London for alternative formats.
-Please give details of the information you require.
+If you are experiencing difficulty viewing or obtaining information from this website, please email its manager to request alternative formats.

-This site has been developed to ensure content is available to the widest possible audience, including readers using assistive technology or accessibility features.
-Features employed in this site to make information more accessible are:
+This site has been developed to ensure that its content is available to the widest possible audience, including readers using assistive technology or accessibility features.

-- The pages on this website are all printer-friendly
+- The pages on this website are printer-friendly.

-- This site uses CSS for visual layout.
-For optimal viewing, it is recommended that you use a browser with CSS2 support.
-If your browser or browsing device does not support style-sheets, the content of each page will still be readable.
+- This site uses a CSS.
+For optimal viewing, we recommend that you use a browser with CSS2 support.
+Even If your browser or browsing device does not support style sheets, the content of each page should still be readable.

 - All text uses relative font sizes so text can be enlarged or reduced using the text size options available in visual browsers.